jayanand05/krypt-web-app/README.md

 Krypt-Web-App

-A simpler User Interface where you can send ETH to any Address with your personal message.
+A simpler User Interface where you can send ETH to any Address with your personal message.gybdygdeded